viniciusvasti/my-personal-website/posts/when-to-change-api-version.md

 - Removing a query param of a request.
 E.g. query parameter `?color=red` is been removed;
 - Renaming a query parameter.
 E.g. query parameter `?color=red` now is `?product-color=red`;
 - Renaming a body attribute on request or on response.
 E.g. `{ ..., "color": "red" }` now is `{ ..., "product-color": "red" }`;
-- Turning a parameter from optional to required, either path param, query param or the request body;
+- Turning a parameter from optional to required, either path param, query param, or the request body;
 - Changing acceptable values for an enumerator param;
 - Denying a content-type that was accepted earlier, either on response or request;
 - Adding a required request header;
 - Removing a response header;
 - Removing a response body attribute;
 - Changing a parameter or attribute type, either on the request or response;
 - Increasing restrictions for as parameter, either a path, query string or body param.
-E.g not not accept attribute `name` over 50 characters;
+E.g. not accept attribute `name` over 50 characters;
 - Changing default value of an optional parameter.
 E.g. default value for `payment-method` if it is not informed will be `credit`, but it used to be `debit`;
 - Adding a new Http Status Code response.
-E.g. when there aren't any products in the bag, `GET products` used to return Http `200` and an empty array, but now it gonna return `404`;
+E.g. when there aren't any products in the bag, `GET products` used to return Http `200` and an empty array, but now it's going to return `404`;
 - Removing a Http Status Code response.
 E.g. opposite of the above example.

 ### Changes that may be handled on the current API version